Gut Bacteria and Weight Loss: Exploring the Connection

 Probiotics

-Probiotics, which are beneficial bacteria, seem to influence appetite and energy usage by producing short-chain fatty acids.
-These acids can affect how our body uses energy and may also inhibit the absorption of fat, leading to more fat being excreted rather than stored.
+Probiotics, along with other beneficial gut bacteria, can influence how the body uses and stores energy.
+One way they do this is by producing short-chain fatty acids (SCFAs) during the fermentation of dietary fibre.
+SCFAs can affect how our body uses energy and may also inhibit the absorption of fat, leading to more fat being excreted rather than stored.
 This process reduces the number of calories our body absorbs from food.

 Can gut bacteria prevent weight gain?

 Certain strains of gut bacteria may help prevent weight gain, especially in people following a high-calorie diet.
-While not all probiotics are beneficial for weight management and some may even cause weight gain, specific strains have been shown to help weight gain [8].
-The effects of probiotics are strain-specific and can vary from person to person.
-Results have been shown to vary from person to person [9].
+However, not all probiotics are beneficial for weight management and some may even cause weight gain [8].
+The effects of probiotics are strain-specific and can vary from person to person [9].
 This emphasises the importance of a personalised approach to using probiotics for weight management.

 Can the food you eat influence your gut microbiome and weight?